Kurohyou-Studios/R20AutoCode/readme.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Changelog
+### v1.3
+- Code organization; the code for the various modules is now in module specific folders.
+- TDD Framework; v1.3 adds a mock up of the Roll20 sheetworkers to allow for TDD development using Mocha and Chai.
+    - Both the `expect()` and `.should` syntaxes are supported.
 ### v1.21alpha
 - Updated readme to reflect the features of the API upload
 - Improved stylig of the readme